What is a co-op?

 A co-op is run by the people who want the good or service it provides.
 In other words, the people who use the business are the people who own it.
 And the decisions the owners make about the business are based on what they want and need.

 This is a big difference.
-Most businesses are created for users, not by them.
+Unlike most businesses, co-ops are created by users, not for them.
 Because of this, co-ops have better insight into what their users want and need.

 Plus, the one-member, one-vote system helps ensure the members retain control.